Gina Raimondo: Chip policy

 As secretary of commerce, Raimondo has helped lead the U.S. response to the global chip shortage and has urged Congress to pass legislation to boost domestic semiconductor manufacturing.
-She has argued that the chip shortage presents a national and economic security threat to U.S. interests.
+She argued that the chip shortage presents a national and economic security threat to U.S. interests.
 Raimondo was criticized in an opinion piece published in The Hill for using CHIPS funding for DEI initiatives, specifically chip-making training programs at historically black colleges and universities.
 As secretary of commerce, Raimondo has advanced rules to prevent companies like Nvidia from exporting advanced AI chip technologies to China.

 In July 2023, it was reported that Raimondo's government email account was hacked in a breach that originated in China.